 - Basic datasets include the information about the current location of the vehicle (telematics GPS), its current and average speed, vehicle status, driving time, power voltage, and fuel usage.

 - Advanced datasets can provide more specific, and insightful information like driving patterns and habits, the technical condition of the vehicle including preventive analytics, and more.
-Future telematics solutions will be able to capture, store and analyze even more advanced data and will likely become a core part of data-driven urban traffic infrastructures based on smart technologies.
+Future telematics solutions will be able to capture, store and analyze even more advanced vehicle telematics data and will likely become a core part of data-driven urban traffic infrastructures based on smart technologies.

 How to choose the right telematics solution for your fleets?

-- OBD II Fleet Telematics Devices.
+- OBD II Fleet Telematics Device.
 On-board diagnostics (OBD) was first used by Volkswagen back in 1968, however, these solutions are much more advanced now.
-OBD II is a new generation of on-board diagnostic solutions that are capable of gathering more insightful data and employing the features of predictive and preventive analytics and maintenance.
+OBD II is a new generation of on-board diagnostic solutions that are capable of gathering more insightful telematics data and employing the features of predictive and preventive analytics and maintenance.
 The use of OBD II vehicle telematics systems makes sense when the main priority for your business is keeping your vehicles safe and preventing breakdowns.

-- Mobile Fleet Telematics Solutions.
-A mobile telematics tracker is the easiest to implement and the most cost-effective solution since advanced smartphones are affordable and widely used.
+- Mobile Fleet Telematics Solution.
+A mobile tracker is the easiest to implement and the most cost-effective solution since advanced smartphones are affordable and widely used.
 In this case, a mobile telematics system is an application that is directly connected with your fleet management solution and allows for GPS tracking, route planning, task management, and data sharing between employees.
-This approach is worth considering if you are focusing on mobility, most of your employees are ready to use their personal smartphones at work and you need to collect advanced data sets.
+This approach is worth considering if you are focusing on mobility, most of your employees are ready to use their personal smartphones at work and you need to collect advanced telematics data sets.

-The use of telematics systems in cars is essential for effective fleet management.
+The use of telematics systems in cars is essential for effective fleet data management.
 What’s more, you can develop a custom fleet management software powered by telematics technologies to make your business truly data-driven, easily controlled, and well-optimized.
-We, at Cprime Studios, have hands-on experience in the creation of automotive solutions, so feel free to reach out to us at email@example.com if telematics vehicle tracking is what your business needs right now!
+We, at Cprime Studios, have hands-on experience in the creation of automotive solutions, so feel free to reach out to us at firstname.lastname@example.org if telematics vehicle tracking is what your business needs right now!